Kaiconure/WindowerLauncher/README.md

 Now, let's go ahead and create our profile.

+1. Browse to the Windower4 install folder in Windows Explorer.
+This is the same folder you identified in the **Installation** section above.
-1. Open a Windows command prompt.
-The easiest way to do this is to open the Start Menu, type "Command Prompt" into the search, and click on the resulting icon.
+2. Open a Windows command prompt in your Windower4 install folder.
+The easiest way to do this is to double-click the `WindowerLauncher Command Prompt.cmd` file that installed with WindowerLauncher.
-   - You can also hit Win+R on the keyboard, type `cmd`, and press enter.
-   - Depending on the tools you have installed, you may just be able to right-click on your folder and click "Open in Terminal", "Open Command Line Here", or some other similar option.
-2. In the command prompt, navigate to the Windower4 install folder which you identified in the **Installation** section above.
-   - Type `cd "C:\Program Files (x86)\Windower4"` into the command prompt and hit enter, replacing the path with your own installation path.
-Note that `cd` is short for "change directory".
-   - If your installation path is **not** on your system drive (let's say it's on your E drive), you will also need to type the drive letter followed by a colon and then hit enter.
-For example, `E:`.
 3. Now, let's create our new `Main` profile.
    - Type the following into the command prompt, and hit enter: `WindowerLauncher.exe save -name:Main`
 4. You will now notice two things:
    - There will be a new batch file, `_run_profile.Main.bat`, in your Windower4 installation folder.
    - There will be a new bin file alongside your `login_w.bin` named `login_w_Main.bin`.
+   - A desktop shortcut to your new profile, `Main - WindowerLauncher.lnk`.
+This is what you will typically use to launch your new profile.
-5. Anytime you want to run with this profile, just double-click on `_run_profile.Main.bat`.
+5. Anytime you want to run with this profile, just double-click either the desktop shortcut (preferred) or the `_run_profile.Main.bat` file.
 This will backup the currently active profile, activate the "Main" profile you just saved in POL, and launch Windower.
 6. If you ever want to modify the profile, just make your changes in POL.
 Once done, follow steps 1-3 here **but change the command in #3** to this instead:
    - `WindowerLauncher.exe save -name:Main -force`
    - WindowerLauncher will not allow you to save over an existing profile unless you use the `-force` option.